 Open days and hours

-National garden is open Saturdays to Thursdays, from 8a.m to 7p.m.
+National Garden is open from Saturdays to Thursdays, from 8a.m to 7 p.m.

 The national garden was first established outside of the city as a military base during the Qjar dynasty around 200 years ago. but as the years passed and due to the expansion of the city, the base was disassembled and turned into what it is now.

 Right now, the location of the national garden is at the heart of the Old Tehran District.
-This district is boasting of cultural and historical Tehran attractions and places.
+This district boasts of cultural and historical Tehran attractions and places.

 The design is a fusion of Ero-Persian architecture.
 At the top of the gate, paintings and tiling can be seen which depict lions, machine guns, and some poems.

-The paintings depict some historical moments which took place in Tehran, especially the military cue and the rise of the first Pahlavi king, Reza Shah.
+The paintings depict some historical moments that took place in Tehran, especially the military cue and the rise of the first Pahlavi king, Reza Shah.

 The Garden of Baq-e-Meli

-Although, it is called National Garden of Baq-e-Meli, but not much of a Persian style garden can be observed here.
+Although it is called the National Garden of Baq-e-Meli, not much of a Persian-style garden can be observed here.
 It is more like a passage that links some of the historical and cultural buildings of Tehran attractions together.

 The reason for this name is that after the Military base was disassembled, the city officials decided to create Iran’s First Urban park at this location.
-Prior to that, nothing of such definition existed is Iranian cities urban structure.
+Before that, nothing of such a definition existed in Iranian cities’ urban structure.

 Now let’s check out what buildings are located in the National Garden (baq-e-meli):

-Ministry of Foreign Affairs buildings: these buildings are located at north west to north east of the National Garden.
+Ministry of Foreign Affairs buildings: these buildings are located northwest to northeast of the National Garden.
 Each of these buildings was constructed separately, during different eras.
 Hence, they are an Exhibition to show you the development and change in Iranian architecture and design during the past 100 years.

-University of art: the old building of Tehran University of Art is located in the far northern part of the National Garden.
-This building is not operational and is under reconstruction for some time now.
+University of Art: the old building of Tehran University of Art is located in the far northern part of the National Garden.
+This building is not operational and has been under reconstruction for some time now.

 No comment